Conflict Transformation in Afghanistan

 Refugees from Afghanistan in Australia, 2001 to 2021: funded through the ACU’s FEA Discovery Grant, this pilot project studies Afghan refugee livelihoods and community development in Australian suburbia.
 Employing the emerging concept of ‘post-traumatic growth’, the study is based on oral history interviews with Afghan refugees and community leaders in key nodes of resettlement, such as Dandenong in Melbourne and Woodridge in Brisbane, as well as Australian community allies and supporters.
 This will form the foundation for a future Discovery Project grant submission (2026) about Australian engagement with Afghanistan in the twenty-first century.

-Research publications
+Research publications and presentations

 - Abid, Mujib 2025, ‘Unlocking the Taliban Puzzle: Traditions and Fundamentalisms’, in Mukhopadhyay, D. et al. (eds), Power and Authority in Afghanistan, Bloomsbury.